gitzhuwch/my-project/notes/notes.md

         set var $task_struct =(struct task_struct *)($threadinfo->task)
         printf "pid:%d; comm:%s\n", $task_struct.pid, $task_struct.comm
         end
-### cmd:monitor
+### monitor
     Send a command to the remote monitor (remote targets only).
         :monitor reset halt
         :monitor exit
-### cmd:file&load
+### file and load
     file // Use FILE as program to be debugged load // Dynamically load FILE into the running program.
 ### set confirm off
     关闭gdb命令的确认交互
 ### gdb不退出重新加载?
     1. file xxx
     2. run
 ### target/remote/monitor区别
     1. target // Connect to a target machine or process
     2. remote // Manipulate files on the remote system.
     Transfer files to and from the remote target system.
     3. monitor // Send a command to the remote monitor (remote targets only).
 ### gdb trace syscall
     catch exec/fork/vfork/syscall...
 ### set program runtime args